sendchinatownlove/ruby/README.md

 ```
 docker volume create --name=postgres-data-volume
-cd <scl-be directory> && docker-compose up
+cd <local repo directory name> && docker-compose up
 ```
 accessing rail CLI after `docker-compose` is running.

 ```
-# Replace <scl-be directory name> with the name of the direcotry that you cloned the repo into
+# check what containers are being run by Docker Compose
+cd <local repo directory name> && docker-compose ps
-docker exec -it <scl-be directory name>_web_1 bash
+docker exec -it <name of the container with "web_1" in it> bash

 # now inside docker container example of commands that can be run
 bundle exec rake db:create